top of page

 TRANSYLVANIA UNIVERSITY

-CINEMA INFLUENCES OUR REALITY: AN ANALYSIS OF REPRESNTATION IN FILM
+CINEMA INFLUENCES OUR REALITY: AN ANALYSIS OF REPRESENTATION IN FILM

 Using the critical race theory, this project explores how identity and intersectionality are portrayed in two Latino films by focusing on the narratives and personal lives of the characters.
 The goal of this project is to examine how rhetoric in cinema influences or reflects the struggles and marginalization of different groups—in this case LGBTQIA+ Latinos.